 - David Kestenbaum & Walter Kuentzel

-- Program fee is set at $1729.
+- The program fee is TBD.
 Airfare is additional.
 Tuition is part of your spring course load unless you go over 18 credits.
 Students are responsible for obtaining the appropriate vaccinations, including any associated costs.

 - No Prerequisites specified